madhujoshi/bytedocked/README.md

 # Installation Instructions
-Follow these steps to setup the ByteCubed DevOps Challenge node.
+Follow these steps to setup the ByteCubed DevOps Challenge.
 The instructions are designed to meet these requirements.

  - Use a configuration management tool of your choice (i.e. Ansible, Chef, Puppet, etc.) to configure a Linux server as a docker host.